AA90416/rpm-repos/README.md

 		mkdir ~/nginx-backups
 		tar -czvf ~/nginx-backups/etc-nginx.tar.gz /etc/nginx

-Now uninstall
+Now uninstall your old installation of nginx

 		sudo yum remove nginx

-Now go to the next step
+Now follow the 'How to Install nginx-naxsi rpm' to complete your installation.

 ####How to Install nginx-naxsi rpm